MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-tracing.md

 ## Enabling tracing with the in-process agent

 Application Insights, a feature of [Azure Monitor](/azure/azure-monitor/overview), can be used for automatic collection and transmission of data for later analysis of applications in large-scale distributed systems.
-This instrumentation monitors your application and directs the telemetry data to an [Azure Application Insights resource](/azure/azure-monitor/app/app-insights-overview) using a unique GUID that is referred to as an 'Instrumentation Key'.
+This instrumentation monitors your application and directs the telemetry data to an [Azure Application Insights resource](/azure/azure-monitor/app/app-insights-overview) using a unique GUID that's referred to as an 'Instrumentation Key'.

-By using a [Java in-process agent](/azure/azure-monitor/app/java-in-process-agent), developers can enable monitoring of their applications without any code changes.
-Also, developers will need to add the [azure-core-tracing-opentelemetry](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core/azure-core-tracing-opentelemetry#azure-tracing-opentelemetry-client-library-for-java) dependency to their project.
-Once this is done, developers can use the Application Insights dashboard to instrument requests, collect performance counters, diagnose performance issues and exceptions, and write code to track what users do with within an application.
+By using a [Java in-process agent](/azure/azure-monitor/app/java-in-process-agent), you can enable monitoring of your applications without any code changes.
+Also, you'll need to add the [azure-core-tracing-opentelemetry](https://github.com/Azure/azure-sdk-for-java/tree/master/sdk/core/azure-core-tracing-opentelemetry#azure-tracing-opentelemetry-client-library-for-java) dependency to your project.
+Once this is done, you can use the Application Insights dashboard to instrument requests, collect performance counters, diagnose performance issues and exceptions, and write code to track what users do with within an application.

 ## Next steps

-Now that you've familiarized yourself with the core cross-cutting functionality in the Azure SDK for Java, consider reviewing the [identity and authentication](java-sdk-identity.md) overview to familiarize yourself with how developers can create secure applications.
+Now that you've familiarized yourself with the core cross-cutting functionality in the Azure SDK for Java, consider reviewing [Azure authentication with Java and Azure Identity](java-sdk-identity.md) to learn how you can create secure applications.